saegey/post-creator/README.md

 # Monopad Journal

-**Monopad Journal** is a modular journal editor designed for activity-related posts.
+**[Monopad Journal](https://www.monopad.app/)** is a modular journal editor designed for activity-related posts.
 This project leverages Next.js and AWS Amplify (Gen 1) to provide a robust and scalable solution for managing and sharing your activities.

 ## Features

 - Modular and customizable editor for activity-related posts.
-- Integrates with MUX, Mapbox, Cloudinary, and AWS for enhanced media and map capabilities.
+- Integrates with AWS, Cloudinary, Mapbox and MUX for enhanced media and map capabilities.
 - Built with modern technologies such as React, Slate.js, and Theme UI.

 ## Installation